huntermonk/huntermonk.github.io/_posts/2018-12-10-interviewing-part-1.md

 I'm currently in [Outco](www.outco.io), a 5 week class for interview prep.
 You can choose to pay a small amount and a percentage of your pay after you get a job, or pay a flat rate of $5000.
 I chose the flat rate.

 [1] This will be addressed in part 2.

+_This is the first part in a 4 part series.
+Part two: [Interviewing, part 2️⃣.
+YZ + Triplebyte](http://huntermonk.com/2018/12/12/interviewing-part-2.html)._